Menu

 I currently play on an Aoyama Princess Sakura, aside from its elegant design I adore the instrument for its sweet tone.

 I began harp lessons at the age of 16, having previously studied the cello and piano.
-I am currently completing an Honours Degree in Harp Performance at the University of Auckland with Yi Jin.
-I'm so delighted and incredibly honoured to be a part of the committee and look forward to meeting more of the harpists in our community, my harp journey has been all the more enjoyable because of the wonderful people I've been able to meet through harp playing.
+I completed an Honours Degree in Harp Performance at the University of Auckland with Yi Jin in 2023.
+I'm so delighted and incredibly honoured to be a part of the committee and look forward to meeting more of the harpists in our community.
+My harp journey has been all the more enjoyable because of the wonderful people I've been able to meet through harp playing.

 Michael Chappell (Auckland)